guido-an/Ticketing-System/README.md

 # Ticketing System
 http://support.vanillamarketing.it/

 An internal ticketing system application for managing new customers' requests.
+Built with Node, Express, Mongo and Handlebars.

 <h1>Instructions</h1>